oqolarte/oblong/content/project/site.md

 Here's a wishlist of sorts that I need to do for this site:
 - Move away from GitHub Pages and host somewhere else
 - Have TLS certificate, preferably from [Let's Encrypt](https://letsencrypt.org), because there's really no excuse to use just HTTP
+- Get at least a score of 50 on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/)